carlosedm10/college/README.md

 - You have GPG installed on your system.
 - You have the correct public GPG key from the repository owner.
 - You have `git-crypt` installed on your system.

-For further assistance, please contact the repository owner at `carlosedm@gmail.com`.